frankbueltge/autoblogging-with-gpt-3/README.md

 You can use the data from the XML file which includes the response from openai to create a new Wordpress post automatically with several tools or plugins available for Wordpress to create posts from XML files or RSS feeds.

 Basically, it's the ultimate autoblogging tool not only for WordPress.
-It automates everything!
+It automates everything and you don't even need to post or request something manually.

+The entire code was written by ChatGPT itself ;)